mattbocosoft/presentation-gitflow-and-semanticversioning/gitflow.md

 You do **not need** to install these extensions in order to implement Gitflow.
 The extensions are merely short-cuts to help streamline your Gitflow workflow.

+Here is a great [blog post tutorial by Jeff Kreeftmeijer](http://jeffkreeftmeijer.com/2010/why-arent-you-using-git-flow/) that goes over how to get the most out of the GitFlow extensions.

 ####SourceTree

 If you prefer to use a Graphical User-Interface (GUI), then [SourceTree](https://www.sourcetreeapp.com) is a good free option for OS X. It comes with [out-of-the-box support for both Gitflow and Hg Flow](http://blog.sourcetreeapp.com/2012/08/01/smart-branching-with-sourcetree-and-git-flow/).